 We personally hunted the Dillon Wildlife Area during the first week of November in 2007, and we can tell you that, while receiving a fair amount of pressure, if you look closely, you can find unpressured deer.
-Study the maps and look for places that other hunters will overlook.
-We did exactly that and had a 150 inch 10 pointer at 40 yards chasing a doe wrecklessly through the woodlot.
-There was not another hunter around...and we were within 100 yards of a main road!
+Study the maps and look for places that other deer hunters will overlook.
+We did exactly that and had a 150 inch 10 pointer at 40 yards chasing a doe recklessly through the woodlot.
+There was not another hunter around and we were within 100 yards of a main road!

 The Woodbury Wildlife Area comprises almost 20,000 acres of prime whitetail habitat in east central Ohio.
 There is good public access along state routes 16, 36, 60 and 541, as well as numerous county and township roads.
-Again, the key to finding trophy bucks is to study maps of the area and find small spots that other hunters will overlook.
-These spots do not have to be miles into the timber...They can be right under everybodys noses!
+Again, the key to finding a trophy buck is to study maps of the area and find small spots that other hunters will overlook.
+These spots do not have to be miles into the timber.
+They can be right under everybody’s noses!

 In addition to the east central part of the state, southwestern Ohio is rapidly gaining fame as a trophy buck hotspot, thanks in part to the Amish Buck and the Metzner Buck both taken in Adams county.

 Taken in Adams county in 2006 on land bordering Brush Creek State Forest.
-Justin Metzner’s buck scores and incredible 196-6/8, making it the second largest buck ever taken by a bowhunter in Ohio!
+Justin Metzner’s buck scores and incredible 196-6/8, making it the second biggest buck ever killed in Ohio by a bowhunter!

 Top Ohio Public Deer Hunting Areas In Southwest Part of the State

-Brush Creek State ForestBrush Creek consists of over 13,000 acres of steep hillsides, deep hollows, and narrow ridgetops...Prime hardwood forests with supplemental feed for the whitetails on the private farms bordering the forest.
+Brush Creek consists of over 13,000 acres of steep hillsides, deep hollows, and narrow ridge tops.
+Prime hardwood forests with supplemental feed for the whitetails on the private farms bordering the forest.
 This is where the Metzner buck was taken in 2006.
-Look for more huge bucks from this area in the future!
+Look for more huge Ohio bucks from this area in the future!

-Tranquility Wildlife AreaTranquility consists of over 4000 acres, about 400 of which are dedicated to food plots.
-Aproximately half of this area is mature hardwoods and there are plenty of places for big bucks to hide, as evidenced by a 165 inch buck taken during the December muzzleloader season!
-Don’t overlook this Adams county gem.
+Tranquility consists of over 4000 acres, about 400 of which are dedicated to food plots.
+Approximately half of this area is mature hardwoods and there are plenty of places for big bucks to hide, as evidenced by a 165 inch buck taken during the December muzzleloader season!
+Don’t overlook this Adams county gem for antlered deer.

 Consisting of over 60,000 acres, Shawnee is the largest state forest in Ohio.
 Ongoing logging operations make access easier along the many logging roads.
 This is extremely rugged country…So be prepared.
-There is a lot of 5 to 6 year old new growth which provides prime habitat for big bucks to grow old.
+There is a lot of 5 to 6 year old new growth which provides prime habitat for big Ohio bucks to grow old.
 Look for some monsters to come out of here in the next few years!

 Here is our summary of why you should try your hand at Ohio deer hunting